-A highlight of Much Wenlock are the ruins of St. Milburga's Priory, originally founded in 680 by St. Milburga, grand-daughter of the pagan king Penda the Terrible.
+A highlight of Much Wenlock is the ruin of St. Milburga's Priory, originally founded in AD 680 by St. Milburga, grand-daughter of the pagan king Penda the Terrible.
 The priory was sacked by the Danes in the 9th century and later re-endowed by Lady Godiva (yes, THAT Lady Godiva).
 The buildings you can see today were built just after the Norman invasion in 1066.

 In High Town are the ruins of Bridgnorth Castle, partly destroyed by Cromwell's troops in 1646.
 The castle keep now leans crazily to one side at an angle three times that of the more famous leaning tower at Pisa.
 The grounds of the castle are a public park once described by Charles I as "the fairest walk in my domain."

-Bridgnorth is also home to the Severn Valley Railway, which operates steam trains on a 12 mile run to Bewdly during the summer months.
+Bridgnorth is also home to the Severn Valley Railway, which operates steam trains on a 12 mile run to Bewdley during the summer months.